Plastic Surgeons vs. Cosmetic Surgeons

 A Doctor performing ‘Cosmetic Surgery’ or a ‘cosmetic Surgeon’ can simply complete a medical degree, followed by 1 year as a medical ‘Intern’ and then 1 or 2 years as a ‘Resident’ Medical Officer in a Hospital.
 They can then undergo a weekend workshop with a breast implant distributor – and start to perform Breast Augmentation surgery on patients.
 Many of these self-described ‘Cosmetic Surgeons’ are not surgically trained.
 Which is why they refer to themselves as ‘Dr (Name)’ operating from a Cosmetic Surgery Clinic or some other brand name.
 They are not allowed legally to call themselves Surgeons as they are not trained as Surgeons.

-ASPS members are Specialist Plastic Surgeons with extensive specialist training in all aspects of cosmetic and reconstructive surgery (12 years total medical and surgical education).
+Specialist Plastic Surgeons with extensive specialist training in all aspects of cosmetic and reconstructive surgery (12 years total medical and surgical education).
 It is highly recommended that you do your research on the medical practitioner and clinic you are considering cosmetic surgery.

 Technical Knowledge & Experience